srikanthkarra376/core_web-srikanth/iam-core/readme.md

 # TODO (24/04/2017)
 - make an Address class (with its Dao) and set a ManyToOne link from address to Identity
 - search an identity from its address.
+- finish the authentication part (read the parameters from the request)
+- integrate bootstrap in your web application!
+- check against sonar, good luck!

 # TODO(10/04/2017)
 - make a new DAO that uses hibernate as a backend, it should contain the 4 CRUD operations.